rtmalone/Blaze-cli/USER_STORIES.md

 I want to add a trail to the log for either a hike, run, or bike<br />

   - User runs `blaze <hike/run/bike>`
-  - User is guided via questionsof menu choices to input data about the hike, run, or bike
+  - User is guided via questions and menu choices to input data about the hike, run, or bike

 <hr />